NYPD Hate Crime unit searching for suspect

-The NYPD’s Hate Crime unit is asking the public for its help in ascertaining the whereabouts of an unidentified man seen in the attached photo and surveillance video.
+The NYPD’s Hate Crime unit is asking the public for its help in ascertaining the whereabouts of an unidentified man seen in this photo.

 On March 8, police received a report at 1:26 a.m. that the suspect used a piece of wood to break the front window frame and the glass window of the main entrance of Community Church of Christ located at 167-01 108 Ave. in Jamaica.
 The unidentified man then fled on foot.